Are You Getting Ready

 "It's not that I don't know how to do the math.
 It's that I can't remember what I know when it's being evaluated."

 There is a name for what they are describing.
+Performance interference.
 And there is a way to find out, before your exam, whether it’s building in your preparation or not.

 Three domains that determine what happens when the stakes are real.